JShollaj/AWS-Machine-Learning/AWS Power Hour.md

     - Use AWS Secrets Manager to store your credentials, and then grant permissions to your SageMaker IAM role to access Secrets Manager from your notebook.

-  - Monitor model input and output
+  - Monitor model input and output.

+    - Use Amazon SageMaker Model Monitor to detect and alert you to drifts in your data and model performance.

+  - Enable logging for model access.

     -